Risks & risk management

 Managing our risks

-Eastnine’s lettings are, first and foremost, agreed on as triple-net agreements, meaning that tenants are liable to pay costs relating to their premises.
-Eastnine’s high surplus ratio is attributable to the fact that a majority of Eastnine’s leases are triple-net, which reduces the effect of rising property expenses, while increased vacancies may increase property expenses for Eastnine.
+A majority of Eastnine’s leases are triple-net, meaning that tenants are liable to pay costs relating to their premises.
+Triple-net agreements reduce the effect of rising property expenses, while increased vacancies may increase property expenses for Eastnine.

 Sustainability risks

-Eastnine's goal is to achieve climate neutral property operation at the latest by 2030.
+Eastnine’s goal is to achieve net-zero greenhouse gas emissions by 2040 across the entire value chain, including halving emissions per sq.m. between 2024 and 2030.
 Energy efficiency improvements, a higher share of renewable energy and local production of renewable energy are our foremost strategies for limiting risk.
 Eastnine carries out a systematic analysis of local, physical climate-related risks in the property portfolio.
+Also, Eastnine regularly monitor stricter regulatory requirements and demand for modern offices and has integrated requirements in investment processes, acquisition due diligence and property plans.
+In addition, Eastnine actively work to strengthen the sustainability performance of properties through certifications, energy efficiency and follow-ups to meet the demand for high sustainability standard office properties.

 Eastnine works systematically with corporate culture and values, focusing on ethical operations and zero toleration for corruption and nepotism.
 Training on anti-corruption and business ethics takes place at least once a year where all employees discuss and analyse hypothetical cases where problems may arise.
 Observations or suspicions of unethical behaviour can be reported anonymously to a whistleblower function on Eastnine’s website.
 Sustainability inspection of all strategic suppliers is carried out.